rohiievych/swayer/README.md

 ### 1. Terminology

 - **Developer** - you.
-- **Framework** - Swayer framework.
+- **Engine** - Swayer UI engine.
+- **Environment** - a module defining variables for app configuration.
+- **Event** - an object, which flows from children to parents using native bubbling DOM events.
-- **Schema** - an object partially implementing component property interface.
+- **Schema** - an object describing HTML element properties and structure.
-  Includes initial data provided by a developer.
-  - **Initial data** - data set associated with corresponding html node to be rendered.
+  Acts as an HTML template, but written in JavaScript with all its capabilities.
-  - **Schema reference** - an object describing reference configuration for lazy loaded schema.
+- **Schema reference** - an object describing path and input for lazy loaded schema.
-  - **Lazy schema** - a schema loaded from a different module on demand.
+- **Schema value** - a value, which can be a regular schema, schema reference or any primitive value including nullish ones.
+- **Schema child** - schema value, array of schema values or reaction.
-- **Component** - an object instantiated by the framework using schema.
-Provides access to component API for developer.
+- **Component** - an object instantiated by the engine using schema.
+Acts as a context provided in schema methods, events, channels and lifecycle hooks.
-  - **Children** - an object extending Array class.
-Provides methods for updating component children as a part of API.
+- **Component children** - an array of schema values or reactions describing component structure.
-  - **API** - a set of properties and methods to help developer with component management.
+- **Component API** - a set of properties and methods provided by engine to help developer use its features.
 - **Hook** - a component lifecycle handler.
+- **Namespace** - a name, which encapsulates a part of path and is resolved by loader.
-- **Intercomponent messaging** - a way of organizing data flow between different components based on channels feature.
+- **Intercomponent communication** - a way of organizing data flow between different components.
 - **Channel** - a pub/sub entity, that provides a name for scoped data emission and subscription based on event emitter.
-- **Event management** - a way of organizing children-to-parent data flow based on native bubbling DOM events.
-- **Reflection** - a technique of metaprogramming.
-Enables instant data updates of underlying DOM while changing component properties.
+- **Reflection** - a technique of metaprogramming, which enables instant data updates of underlying DOM, when component properties change.
+- **Model** - an object describing data state and its changes.
+- **State** - an object containing mutable data.
+- **Reactivity** - an ability of component to update its properties on data change.
+- **Reaction** - a pure function, which binds model state to automate component reflection.
-- **Styles** - an object extending native CSSStyleDeclaration interface.
-Enables component styling by abstracting CSS selectors and providing convenient properties for style management.
+- **Styles** - a schema property extending native CSSStyleDeclaration interface.
+Enables component styling by abstracting CSS selectors.
+- **Routing** - a mechanism, which maps routes to corresponding schemas relying on url path.
+- **Route** - an object that configures how component is being routed basing on some pattern.
+- **Router** - a routing controller, which is responsible for route management and navigation.
+- **SSR** (Server Side Rendering) - a mode used to run engine with Node.js and render HTML from schemas.
+- **Hash** - a hash string calculated from schema properties for self identifying.
+- **Hydration** - a process of DOM node binding restoration using schema hash.
+- **CLI** (Command Line Interface) - a JavaScript tool used to help developers create, build and serve application.

 ### 2. Startup

+Swayer application is not trivial, because you don't have access neither to bare HTML, nor CSS.
+Instead, you should use pure JavaScript and you should **never use DOM directly as it will break your app.**
+It can be considered as a huge limitation, but it hides a lot of repetitive complexity, what reduces your work and improves overall development experience.

+Typical Swayer application has a defined file structure:

+- **main.js** - entry point of application
+- **env.js** - current environment file, which is being substituted during the build
+- **app** - application source files
+- **assets** - images, icons, fonts and other static staff
+- **node_modules** - installed npm packages
+- **environments** - environment configurations (optional)
+- **types** - static typing files for better dev experience (optional)
+- project configuration files like package.json, .eslint.json, tsconfig.json, etc.

+--- TODO continue ---

-Application starts by serving static files from the app folder.<br>
+starts by serving static files from the app folder.<br>
 Entry point: **index.html** - a single piece of html in the whole app.

 ```html